Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 RS485 extension.

 The protocol used on the RS485 Extension is modeled after the concept of a function call.
-A request packet is send by the RS485 Master to the stack with RS485 Extension to trigger the  execution of a function on a selected Brick or Bricklet.
+A request packet is send by the RS485 master to the stack with RS485 Extension to trigger the  execution of a function on a selected Brick or Bricklet.
 The stack answers with either a response (which can be the response of an older function call, a response to this function call or a callback) or a packet with an empty payload.
-If the answer by the RS485 slave was not empty, the RS485 Master has to send an empty packet back (ack).
+If the answer by the RS485 slave was not empty, the RS485 master has to send an empty packet back (ACK).

 Packet Layout
 ^^^^^^^^^^^^^

-The Modbus protocol is based on packets transfered between a RS485 Master and potentially many RS485 Slaves.
+The Modbus protocol is based on packets transfered between a RS485 master and potentially many RS485 Slaves.
 Each packet consists of:

 * Modbus address as uint8 (1 byte),